V4Fire/Client/src/components/super/i-block/base/README.md

 #### isFunctional

-True if the component is a functional.
+True if the component is a functional component.

-#### isSSR

-True if the component is rendered by using server-side rendering.

 #### isVirtualTpl